Lenny (LENNY) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Lenny Historical Price

-According to the latest data gathered on Lenny live price page, the current price of Lenny is 0.000508USD.
+According to the latest data gathered on Lenny live price page, the current price of Lenny is 0.000505USD.
 The circulating supply of Lenny(LENNY) is

 In the past 24 hours, Lenny has shown a price movement of